-At Rice University I am member of Pliny research project.
-Within the Pliny project I am part of a team working on Pliny Database (PDB) system which is a Cluster Compute Platform.
-You can find more details on our initial project poster.
+At Rice University I was a member of Pliny research project.
+Within the Pliny project I was working on Pliny Database (PDB) system which is a Cluster Compute Platform.
+You can find more details on our initial research paper and poster.

 At Free University Berlin I was involved in the following research projects:

 - Corporate Smart Content, our sub-project Smart Content Enrichment funded by the German Federal.
 Ministry of Education and Research (BMBF).
 I worked on “Semantic Mining of Complex Event Patterns from Coprorate Data Streams“.Abstract: “In this research, we address the problem of automated extraction of patterns for detection of complex events.
 The existing approaches for the pattern detection are primarily dealing with syntactical processing of event sequences to detect complex patterns only based on the sequences of event happening.
 As an extension of the existing approaches for pattern mining, we investigate the usage of ontological background knowledge to be able to extract complex event patterns based on the relations of patterns to the resources in the background knowledge.”